-Cash provided by operating activities for 2023 increased by \$359.7 million compared to 2022 primarily due to the \$345.0 million consumer class action settlement payment that was made in January 2022 related to the U.S. Consumer MDL Litigation settlement that became effective on January 11, 2022 that did not recur in 2023.
+Cash provided by operating activities for 2023 increased \$359.7 million compared to 2022 due primarily to the \$345.0 million consumer class action settlement payment that was made in January 2022 related to the U.S. Consumer MDL Litigation settlement that became effective on January 11, 2022 that did not recur in 2023.